 2. Introduction and approach.
 2.1.
 The concept of "behavioural competencies" is useful in determining the safety of the performance of the Dynamic Driving Task (DDT) by an Automated Driving System (ADS).
 2.2.
-The Automated Vehicle Safety Consortium ("AVSC")) has provided these definitions : • Behaviour: Specific goal-oriented actions directed by an engaged ADS in the process of completing the DDT or DDT fallback within the ODD (if applicable) at a variety of timescales. • Behavioural Competency: Expected and measurable capability of an ADS feature operating a vehicle within its ODD.
+The Automated Vehicle Safety Consortium ("AVSC")) has provided these definitions2: Behaviour: Specific goal-oriented actions directed by an engaged ADS in the process of completing the DDT or DDT fallback within the ODD (if applicable) at a variety of timescales.
+Behavioural Competency: Expected and measurable capability of an ADS feature operating a vehicle within its ODD.
 The text defines "behavioural competency".
 Care should be taken to align the annex and the terms and definitions provided in the text.
 2.3.
 Behavioural competencies can be described with different abstraction levels, similarly to functional, logical, and concrete scenarios.
 Refinement of the competencies from a functional to a more concrete level is possible by following the approach proposed in these guidelines.
 2.4.
 Such competencies track the three broad categories of driving situations that may be encountered in performance of the DDT: nominal, critical, and failure.
+(FRAV-39-12 France) Such competencies track the three broad categories of driving situations that may be encountered within the reasonably foreseeable conditions in performance of the DDT: nominal, critical, and failure.
 Note link to paras.
 5.8., 5.9., and 5.10. corresponding to DDT performance requirements under nominal, critical, and failure situations.

-&lt;sup>1 AVSC Best Practice for Evaluating Behavioral Competencies for Automated Driving System Dedicated Vehicles (ADS-DVs).
+2 AVSC Best Practice for Evaluating Behavioral Competencies for Automated Driving System Dedicated Vehicles (ADS-DVs).